List of V Idioms:

 - I recommend that you go up to the top floor so you can get a bird’s-eye view of the city.

-- I suggest you carefully read the introduction of the report because it gives a bird’s-eye view of the new project.
+- The introduction of the report gives an excellent bird’s-eye view of the new project.

 take a dim view: to not approve of something; to see something negatively.

-- College admissions normally take a dim view of students who don’t have many extra-curricular activities on their applications.
+- College admission officers normally take a dim view of students who don’t list many extra-curricular activities on their applications.